karver8/far-mars-avionics-pcb/README.md

 # far-mars-barebones-pcb

+**CAUTION: THIS BOARD IS STILL IN DEVELOPMENT, MATERIALS AND DESIGN UNTESTED**

 Variation of the [far-mars-dpm-pcb](https://github.com/SDSURocketProject/far-mars-dpm-pcb) without Dynamic Power Managment
 * Cortex M0 Based Microcontroller
 * Analog to Digital Converters for Pressure Data